My Meraki Garden

 I was talking to Stealth about our weekly schedule of back and forth to the lake, where my gardens live, and I said ‘Oh, I can’t leave my window box flowers too long without water.’
 And he said, ‘Well you don’t want to be held hostage by a bunch of petunias, do you?’
 I stopped in my tracks and said, ‘Yes, actually, I do.
 I see my plants as a choice not a chore, and this is what makes all the difference.’
 It’s how we think about things that makes for happiness.

 Caring for my plants are meraki moments that fill me up; they are not a box to check or a task to inconvenience me.
 I dream about my flower boxes and gardens all winter, they feed me year-round.
 Just hearing this in a digestible way, how he got me to think about it on much deeper level was an amazing communication moment for us.
 Instead of me feeling like he didn’t care or was criticizing me, by framing it as a spiritual practice for myself, we both looked at it with much more respect and gravitas.
 We named it, and it took on an identity that we could behold.
-I felt seen and appreciated, not disparaged, it was a metanoia moment, and it filled us up.
+I felt seen and appreciated, not disparaged, it was a metanoia moment, and it filled us both up.
 Just because flowers don’t hold the same depths of pleasure for him, at least now he has a better idea of what it means to me—these benefits of beauty that feed my joy.
 As he gets a better shot at what my bliss point looks like, his aim improves, and so does everything else.

 The vicissitudes of the garden, as in life, are what make it endlessly intriguing.
 I am loving the way that integrating the divine feminine energies is permeating other aspects of my life.
 I am seeing it in the way that I cook, the way that I move my body, and in my general demeanor.
 I am more relaxed and less Virgo-perfectionistic.
 I calmly make room for the spent blooms and weeds among the beauty, and there is a fine feeling of balance within the garden of my life.